 With a power inverter, you can use appliances and charge or power electronic devices.
 The HQST RV solar panels are an inexpensive solution if you want to start experimenting with solar power for your RV.

-- Charge Controller: 30A, Pulse Width Modulated, P30L, protection from overload, short circuit, reverse polarity, and battery overheat, for 4 x 100W 12V panels or 8 x 100W 24V
+- Charge Controller: 30A, Pulse Width Modulated, P30L, protection from overload, short circuit, reverse polarity, and battery overheat

-- Included: 4x 100W solar panel, P30L charge controller, 1500W VertaMax power inverter, 40’ 12 AWG solar cable, MC4 connectors, mounting hardware, battery/inverter connect cables
+- Included: 3x 195W solar panel, P30L charge controller, 1000W power inverter, 40’ 12 AWG solar cable, MC4 connectors, mounting hardware, battery/inverter connect cables

-The WindyNation Complete 400W RV solar panel kit is a full-scale solution for your mobile off-grid power needs.
+The ECO-WORTHY Complete 600W RV solar panel kit is a full-scale solution for your mobile off-grid power needs.

-It includes a 1500W power inverter needed to run appliances off a 12V battery, and you can add a 300Ah or 400Ah 12V battery to the kit when ordering (not included by default).
+It includes a 1000W power inverter needed to run appliances off the 12V batteries, and you can add a 300Ah or 400Ah 12V battery to the kit.

-Depending on sunlight, the motorhome solar panels average output will be 1,600 Watt hours or 135 Ampere hours per day.
+Depending on sunlight, the motor home solar panels average output will be 2,400 Watt hours or 175 Ampere hours per day.

 Since charging a battery with solar power only makes sense if you can run your electronics and appliances, this solar kit is the one for you if you don’t own a power inverter already.

-The 1500W VertaMax unit inverts 12V DC power to 120V AC power with a modified sine wave output.
-It features a peak surge power of up to 3000W, which is important to have when powering devices that draw more when you turn them on.
+The 1000W pure sine wave inverter takes the 12V DC power to 120V AC power.
+It features a peak surge power of up to 2000W, which is important to have when powering devices that draw more when you turn them on.